rkumarm2/dav-report-rkumarm2/README.md

 DAV report automation

 Six spreadsheet files with the name:
-SEBH_DetailedDeviceDetails_DDMmmYYYY
+SEBH_DetailedDeviceDetails_DDMmmYYYY ,
-SEBH_ViewManagedDevices_DDMmmYYYY
+SEBH_ViewManagedDevices_DDMmmYYYY ,
-SECH_DetailedDeviceDetails_DDMmmYYYY
+SECH_DetailedDeviceDetails_DDMmmYYY ,Y
-SECH_ViewManagedDevices_DDMmmYYYY
+SECH_ViewManagedDevices_DDMmmYYYY ,
-SETW_DetailedDeviceDetails_DDMmmYYYY
+SETW_DetailedDeviceDetails_DDMmmYYYY ,
 SETW_ViewManagedDevices_DDMmmYYYY

 needs to be given as input.(The date, month in which these six reports were generated will be referred as generated date, generated month in the below description).